-SCAC offers the Associate of Arts in Liberal Arts for students who are interested in a broad-based college education that allows them the freedom to choose a variety of subjects during their first two years in college.
+SCAC offers the Associate of Arts in Liberal Arts for students who are interested in a broadbased college education that allows them the freedom to choose a variety of subjects during their first two years in college.
 The AALA degree concentrations are also designed for transfer and can help students transfer to four-year colleges and universities with a specialized block of courses.
-All Liberal Arts concentrations incorporate the AGEC-A (the Arizona public university system requirements for General Education).
+Integrate concepts and methods of the physical and/or biological sciences to make informed judgments